luckynrslevin/doc/ecodms/README.md

 Unfortunately I did not find a way to eliminate the ":" in the result.
 Any hint is apreciated.

-create scheduled task for backup
+Create scheduled task for backup
 --------------------------------

 If the docker service is started on the Synology disk station it does not switch to standby any more and therefore I only start it on purpose, if I need to archive documents or search for documents.